Skip to content

 2. click on + add endpoint

-3. enter your endpoint url, which will be the url of your deployed server + /stripe-webhook, e.g. https://open-saas-wasp-sh-server.fly.dev/stripe-webhook listen-events
+3. enter your endpoint url, which will be the url of your deployed server + /payments-webhook, e.g. https://open-saas-wasp-sh-server.fly.dev/payments-webhook listen-events

 4. select the events you want to listen to.
 These should be the same events you’re consuming in your webhook.
 For example, if you haven’t added any additional events to the webhook and are using the defaults that came with this template, then you’ll need to add: